Modern Views of Machine Learning for Precision Psychiatry: Discussion and Conclusion

-\textbf{Generalizability.} The classic ML challenge of generalization applies very deeply to ML applications in mental health, especially due to the challenges like Sample size and Data quality.
-Most studies use cross validation methods to avoid overfitting on their data but do not go out to collect new data “in the wild” to assess generalizability.
+\textbf{Generalizability.} The classic ML generalization issue applies very deeply to mental health applications, especially due to small sample sizes and poor data quality.
+Most studies use cross validation methods to avoid overfitting but do not go out to collect new validation data “in the wild” to assess generalizability.
 Furthermore, very few studies test generalization across data sources and research institutions.
-For example, it is important to test how well do models built using speech from clinical interviews apply to non-clinical speech data.
+For example, it is important to test how well ML models built based on speech from clinical interviews apply to non-clinical speech data.

-\textbf{Algorithmic bias.} Digital mental health inherits the long history of bias in psychiatry, which is present at all stages of a patient journey \cite{pendse2022treatment}.
+\textbf{Algorithmic bias.} Digital mental health inherits the long history of bias in psychiatry, which is present at all stages of a patient journey \citep{pendse2022treatment}.
 This poses a major challenge in developing ML applications for mental health, making the effect of algorithmic bias possibly worse than other fields of medicine.
-In addition to biological underpinnings, the domains of data (such as language) also represent social underpinnings \cite{palaniyappan2021more}, and so it is important to consider how socioeconomic factors are influencing measurements.
-Using training and validation sets that are representative across all demographics including race, gender, and age can help address some of the issues with bias while also uncovering new learning about symptom expressions in various groups and allowing variability in modeling approaches for various groups.
+In addition to biological underpinnings, the domains of data (such as language) also represent social underpinnings \citep{palaniyappan2021more}, and thus it is important to consider how socioeconomic factors are influencing measurements.
+Using training and validation sets that are representative across all demographics including race, gender, and age can not only help address some of the issues, but also uncover new symptom expressions in various groups.
 This is even more important for ML approaches that inherit bias from other ML models.